 - Urgent letters regarding bills/debts

-There are a whole host of reasons to seek debt counselling, but whatever the reason, there are plenty of solutions to help you get back on track.
+There are a whole host of reasons to seek debt counselling.
+There are plenty of solutions to help you get back on track.
 If you’re feeling like your finances are out of control and you’re struggling to keep up, it may be a good time to seek professional help.
+Remember, you’re not alone.

 If you think it’s time to get financial help, get in touch with our friendly team at 1300 368 322.
-We’re here to help and we’d be happy to help you find a solution that’s right for you.
+We’re here to help and we’d be happy to help you find a solution that’s right for your needs and goals.
+We have over 15 years of experience helping Aussies just like you get back on their feet.